aallan/benchmarking-ml-on-the-edge/README.md

 - [x] benchmark_tf_lite.py - Script for TensorFlow Lite on generic hardware
 - [ ] benchmark_tf_trt.py - Script for Nvidia Jetson hardware using TensorRT

-**NOTE:** The benchmark_edgetpu.py script currently uses the deprecated [edgetpu library](https://coral.ai/docs/edgetpu/api-intro/), needs to be updated to use the [pycoral library](https://coral.ai/docs/reference/py/).
-However even this coralpy library is nop longer properly supported](https://github.com/google-coral/pycoral/issues/137) by Google.
+**NOTE:** The benchmark_edgetpu.py script currently uses the deprecated [edgetpu library](https://coral.ai/docs/edgetpu/api-intro/), and needs to be updated to use the [pycoral library](https://coral.ai/docs/reference/py/).
+However even that library is no longer properly supported](https://github.com/google-coral/pycoral/issues/137) by Google.

 ## Licence